sswguo/spark-cassandra-migration-boot/README.md

 oc apply -f spark-worker-deployment.yaml
 ```

+# Build the migration application
 Build the migration application
 ```
 mvn clean package
 ```
+# Running the migration

 Sync the jar into spark worker
 ```